mue/blog/content/posts/new-website.md

   - Alex Sparkes
 featured_image:
 tags:
+summary: Read the story behind the development of the new Mue website.
 ---

 A few days ago the Mue Team set out a goal, it was to revamp the website.
 Which while it was ok, we felt it was time for a refresh.
 We wanted something true to the Mue brand while remaining extremely fast and responsive.